 Swisco.com is excited to come together and help our readers finally tackle that project they’ve been putting off or spark an idea that they may never have had.

-“Come In, We’re Open” are the words emblazoned on that familiar black-and-orange door sign.
-The sign invites us to browse at our favorite shops, where we find the stuff we love.
-The people behind the counter make us feel welcome with their expertise.
+The sign, “Come In, We’re Open”, invites us to browse at our favorite shops, where we find some of our favorite things, partly because the people behind the counter make us feel welcome by sharing their expertise.

 In an effort to bring you an online “mom and pop” shopping experience, we invite you to be an active participant in our blog.
 We’ll be featuring fun and informative posts by SWISCO.com staff writers Casey Rosevelt, Kathleen McSorley, David Pallas Jr., and Bob Langan; among other contributors.
 Our goal is to provide content that our readers find both interesting and helpful in their daily lives.
 To do that, we’d love some feedback and suggestions about what you want to see from us next!